sounmind/30-minutes-checker/README.md

 # 30-minutes-checker
-Checker per 30 minutes and Day Visualization
+Checker per 30 minutes and with Day Visualizer